Research

 * Corresponding Author

 Tamaki, Eduardo Ryô, & Yujin J. Jung.* 2025.
-"The Non-linearity of Populist Attitudes and Political Ideology," Political Science Research and Methods, Conditional Acceptance.
+"The Non-linearity of Populist Attitudes and Political Ideology," Political Science Research and Methods (Conditional Acceptance)

 Jung, Yujin J. 2025.
-"The Sectarian Divide: The Dynamics of Populism in South Korea,” Journal of East Asian Studies, forthcoming.
+"The Sectarian Divide: The Dynamics of Populism in South Korea,” Journal of East Asian Studies. doi:10.1017/jea.2025.13

 Jung, Yujin J. 2025.
 "Navigating Populism in America: Unveiling the Socio-Economic and Ideological Roots of Populist Attitudes", Social Science Quarterly 106 (2). doi: 10.1111/ssqu.13488